ulfschneider/breakdown/README.md

 -   `rank` if your query is not **SORTED BY Rank ASC**, you will **mess up** the ranking of your project when you apply the ranking inside of Atom and push the changes back to JIRA.
 For this reason, ranking is a guarded feature in Breakdown for Atom - you have to activate it in your configuration section by adding the `rank` option.
 -   `offline` autocompletion will only work while you are connected to your JIRA server.
 In a situation where you are working offline, you should add the `offline` option to your configuration.
 This will avoid network failures in the context of autocompletion.
 -   `parentkey` will visualize the epic link key for stories and the parent issue key for sub-tasks.
--   `cfdpoints` will let the Cumulative Flow Diagram visualize status changes by counting story points instead of counting issues.

 ## Package configuration